ttkorhonen/e3pages/docs/kb/training/workbook/9_other_deps.md

 * If you do not request a build number, then the highest matching build number will be used.
 * If you try to build a module but did not include a build number, then the build number 0 will be added.

 Most of this all happens under the hood.
-One main exception is any references to other modules within, e.g. `mypid.Makefile`.
+One main exception is any references to other modules within, for example, `mypid.Makefile`.
 To deal with that case, there is a function called `FETCH_BUILD_NUMBER` that can be used to determine the correct build number.
 In this particular case, we need to replace the
 `USR_DBFLAGS` line above with the following.
 ```make